shawndust/weather/Readme.md

 This repo is a weather app composed of a dockererized front end in Vue.js and a dockerized backend written in GoLang.
-The backend takes a plaintext input from the user via the frontend page, makes an api to convert that location to a latitude/longitude pair, then makes another api call to convert that pair to a grid point, then makes a final api call to `Weather.gov` to get the forecast.
+The backend takes a plaintext input from the user via the frontend page, makes an api call to convert that location to a latitude/longitude pair, then makes another api call to convert that pair to a grid point, then makes a final api call to `Weather.gov` to get the forecast.
 Which is then displayed on the page.

 Commands to build and run the front end locally:
 First, `cd` to the front end directory.